 McNally North 220

-Dr Stretton studied History and Law at the University of Adelaide and completed his PhD at the University of Cambridge under the supervision of Keith Wrightson.
-Before joining Saint Mary's in 2000 he taught at the Universities of Durham and Cambridge in the UK, at the University of Waikato in New Zealand and at Dalhousie University in Halifax.
+Dr Stretton studied History and Law at the University of Adelaide before completing his PhD at the University of Cambridge under the supervision of Keith Wrightson.
+Before joining Saint Mary's in 2001 he taught at the Universities of Durham and Cambridge in the UK, Waikato in New Zealand and Dalhousie in Halifax.
 A Fellow of the Royal Historical Society, he specializes in the social history of law and litigation in Britain, with a focus on the legal rights and experiences of women, and in intersections between law and literature in early modern England.

 Teaching and Course Outlines

-Dr Stretton’s courses include Making History and Civilization in the West at the first year level; Tudor and Stuart Britain, Crime and Punishment in England before 1800, and Law and Society in Britain 1500-1800 at the second and third year level; and fourth year seminars on Women’s Rights in England 1500-1925, English Society and Culture 1500-1800, and Shakespeare’s London.
+Dr Stretton’s courses include Making History at the first year level; Tudor and Stuart Britain, Crime and Punishment in England before 1800, and Law and Society in Britain 1500-1800 at the second and third year level; and fourth year seminars on Women’s Rights in England 1500-1925 and Shakespeare’s London.

 Women Waging Law in Elizabethan England (Cambridge University Press, 1998) (paperback edn 2005)